m-clark/Miscellaneous-R-Code/ModelFitting/Mixed Models/mixedModelML/mixedModelML.md

 ## [2,] 36.02  30.9    897.04       251.41 10.47
 ```

 As we can see, both formulations produce identical results.
-We can now compare those results to the lme4 output for the same model.
+We can now compare those results to the <span style="color:#1e90ff">lme4</span> output for the same model, and see that we're getting what we should.

 ```r